Canon 1300D vs Olympus E-PL6

 - More heavily discounted: Has been around for much longer (launched in May 2013).

-If the count of relative strengths (bullet points above) is taken as a measure, the 1300D is the clear winner of the match-up (13 : 9 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the 1300D emerges as the winner of the contest (13 : 11 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.

 Expert reviews: Canon 1300D vs Olympus E-PL6